Report card: Bob Condotta grades the Seahawks’ Week 11 win vs. the Arizona Cardinals

 Receiver

+There maybe weren’t the huge numbers of games earlier this season.
 But plays were made when they were needed to.

+DK Metcalf did just enough in his touted matchup against Patrick Petereson to make a difference.

-DK Metcalf got free behind a zone for the first touchdown of the game and also drew the defensive pass interference on Patrick Peterson late in the first half and also had a 43-yard completion against Peterson negated due to penalty (that would have made all the numbers look a lot different).
+Metcalf got free behind a zone for the first touchdown of the game and also drew the defensive pass interference on Peterson late in the first half and also had a 43-yard completion against Peterson negated due to penalty (that would have made all the numbers look a lot different).
 Metcalf finished with 46 yards on three receptions but also had a drop.

 Tyler Lockett shrugged off a bruised knee that had him officially listed as questionable for the game and had a TD grab and a gutty nine receptions for 67 yards overall.